tmargary/Starbucks_Capstone/README.md

 ![](https://github.com/tmargary/Starbucks_Capstone/blob/main/graphs/Screenshot_6.png)</br>
 As it is obvious from the graph, when `k` equals 10, we have the least amount of error (`0.0`).

+## Model Evaluation and Validation
+According to Udacity, "from the above, we can't really be sure how many features to use, because simply having a better way to predict the 1's and 0's of the matrix doesn't exactly give us an indication of if we are able to make good recommendations.
+Instead, we might split our dataset into a training and test set of data."</br>

+At this point, we have two users that do not have recommendations yet.
+To make further recommendations for them, I have found similar users to them using the dot product between users.
+While building the functions, I have assumed that in case the user has accepted all the 10 offers, the customer is a loyal customer and does not need any offers in the short to medium term.
+On the other hand, if the customer has viewed all of the offers without receiving them, there is no need to continue the recommendations in the short to medium term.</br>

+In order to make the recommendations, I have created a user_item matrix and found similar_users for each user.
+Then I got the recommendations and filtered out already accepted and not received offers.</br>

+I have created the user-offer matrix with 1's and 0's which I will use later for finding similar users.</br>

+The result of similar users is a list, such as "`The 3 most similar users to user 14530 are: [1, 8, 11]`."

 ## Resources
 - **Python Version:** 3.8<br/>
 - **Packages:** pandas, numpy, json, math, seaborn </br>